2010 Florida gubernatorial election: Republican

-In May 2009, Republican incumbent governor Charlie Crist announced he would not run for re-election, and instead would run for U.S. Senate.
+In May 2009, incumbent governor Charlie Crist announced he would not run for re-election, and instead would run for U.S. Senate.
 The move immediately turned the race competitive, as GOP-hopefuls lined up to run for the open seat.
-Former congressman and Florida Attorney General Bill McCollum emerged as the early favorite.
-McCollum had previously lost the election for Senate in 2000, and lost the Republican nomination for Senate in 2004.
-This would be his third attempt at a major statewide campaign.
+Former congressman and Florida Attorney General Bill McCollum emerged as the early favorite and had strong backing from the state Republican establishment.
+In 2000, McCollum was the Republican nominee for Senate, but lost.
+He ran for the nomination again in 2004 but lost.
+His run for governor would be his third attempt at a major statewide campaign.
+McCollum’s early entry allowed him to consolidate endorsements and donor support, and for most of 2009 and early 2010, he campaigned without a serious challenger.
+However, just before the deadline, Rick Scott, a multimillionaire businessman and former CEO of the Columbia/HCA hospital chain, jumped into the race.